-Choosing a model with a sensible layout makes it easier to keep the dishwasher, and the items inside it, in good shape.
+Choosing a model with a logical layout makes it easier to keep the dishwasher, and your dishes, in good condition.
 Avoid a dishwasher that’s too small as this will force you to overload the baskets, resulting in poor performance or damage.

 Detergent is essential.
-It’s available in liquid, gel, tablet and powder form, and each type has its own pros and cons.
+It’s available in liquid, gel, tablet, and powder form, and each type has its own pros and cons.
 Powder is powerful, but can be a little harsh, so it isn’t the best choice if you want to wash delicate items.
+Gels aren’t as common, but as they’re water based, they won’t be abrasive on your fragile items.
 Tablets are popular as they often combine salt, rinse aid and detergent into a single package.